NASA – National Aeronautics and Space Administration.

 – Project Gemini (1962-1966) focused on developing techniques for space travel and included the first American spacewalk (EVA) by Ed White in 1965.

-1. 1969: Apollo Program and Moon Landing
+1. NASA in 1969: Apollo Program and Moon Landing

 – NASA’s Apollo program achieved its most significant milestone when Apollo 11 landed Buzz Aldrin and Neil Armstrong on the Moon on July 20, 1969, making Armstrong the first human to set foot on the lunar surface.

-1. 1970s: Skylab and Apollo-Soyuz
+1. NASA in 1970s: Skylab and Apollo-Soyuz

 – Skylab, the first U.S. space station, was launched in 1973.